 Which one should you pick?

-URL Impression has less metrics: Clicks, Impressions and CTR, but allows for per-URL splitting of the data.
+URL Impression has fewer metrics: Clicks, Impressions, and CTR, but allows for per-URL splitting of the data.

 Finish this step by pressing Connect in the top-right.

 - Accept the default fields by clicking Add to Report.